 Location: Central Kolkata.
 53 College Street.
 Near Kolkata University, off MG (Mahatma Gandhi) Road.
 The nearest railway stations are Mahatma Gandhi Road and Central Metro.

-Monument Architecture: Mohammad Ali Park
+Monument and Temple Architecture: Mohammad Ali Park

 Location: Central Kolkata, in the Bow Bazaar area.
 It's off BB Ganguly Street, not far from Sealdah railway station.
 The nearest Metro station is Central.